The Australian Shepherd and Siberian Husky Mix is known for being one of the most hyperactive dogs. He is also known to be very hardheaded.

 They should allow you to meet the parent dogs.
 Mother and puppies should live inside the family home and are a part of the household.
 They should not be confined to cages.

 They should be well-socialized and happy to see you.
-They should show no sign of fear of the breeder or of other people.
+They should show no sign of fear of the breeder or other people.

 3 Little-Known Facts About Australian Shepherd and Siberian Husky Mix Puppies